hackerde/tomlibc/README.md

 ## Limitations

-Aside from the usual bug fixes, the following are *major* features that will be added soon:
+Aside from the usual bug fixes, this TOML parser does not support millisecond precision.

-- [ ] millisecond precision

-There are also a few other *minor* issues that will eventually be addressed as well:

-- [ ] print line and column correctly on error